Every marketing effort should come from your marketing goals. And setting SMART goals in marketing is a great way to get started.

 Your efforts will be much more victorious, and a whole lot easier to get off the ground, if you start with goals and KPIs.

-Think though each part of the framework to identify what your goals are and how you’ll measure them.
-Working through this framework will also help you determine whether your goals are possible, and when exactly it will be accomplished.
+Think though each part of the framework to identify what your marketing objectives and goals are and how you’ll measure them.
+Working through this approach will also help you determine whether your goals are possible, and when exactly it will be accomplished.

 Here’s how we work through each step in the SMART goal framework to set goals for integrated marketing efforts: